colin-bledsoe/colinbledsoe/content/posts/pop_up_bust/index.md

 After fiddling for many hours, I ended up abandoning the ultrasonic transducer in favor of a passive infra-red sensor (the kind that triggers the light on your garage door motor).
 Which had a simple trimpot to adjust the sensitivty of the triggering IR intensity.
 This was a lot more stable of a solution, I have another project in mind for the transducer.

 Unfortunately, I don't have many pictures of the build process for this one.
 It was a pretty straight-forward hardware set-up, air compressor provides pressure to the solenoid valve via a hose and quick-connect fitting.
-Then pressure is suppleid from the solenoid valve to the pneumatic cylinder via some pneumatic tubing.
+Then pressure is supplied from the solenoid valve to the pneumatic cylinder via some pneumatic tubing.
 The solenoid was actuated by the Arduino when the PIR sensor output a 5V signal indicating someone was present.

 <div class="flex justify-center">
 <figure class="gblog-post__figure">